kshetline/tubular_util/README.md

 `shortSmall` is a list of additional words that you wish not to have capitalized, in additions to the built-in list.
 You can also delete words from the built-in list by including them here with a leading dash, e.g. “-and” to allow the word “and” to be capitalized even when it is not the first or last word of a title.

-`special` is a list of words that you wish to provide special capitalization rules for, such as “CinemaScope” or “MacDougall”.
+`special` is a list of words that you wish to provide special capitalization rules for, such as “CinemaScope” or “MacDougal”.
 Some of these are built in, such as “FedEx” and “iOS”.

 ## Date, time, and number formatting